gskurokawa/Natural-gas/README.md

   chain and compared with the forecast to read off the variance risk premium.

 - **References/** — Academic references cited in the daily and monthly studies.

+The PDF version of the monthly and daily TTF papers are in the main directory here.